lhan0123/CS422PP-mapreduce/README.md

 # Introduction
+This project is the homework assignment for the Parallel Programming (PL) course (Fall 2021) at National Tsing Hua University (NTHU).
 This repository contains a simple MapReduce distributed computing platform implemented in C++.

 # Implementation
 **Jobtracker**